alexanderkell/battery-optimisation/README.md

 > tensorboard --logdir=~/ray_results/
 ```

-You can then view the training by navigating to `http://localhost:6007/`
+You can then view the training by navigating to `http://localhost:6007/` in a browser.

 Important features?